All insects have a purpose but some are awfully annoying to humans! Here's how to deter mosquitoes and other bugs while you enjoy the great outdoors.

 - Some people have luck with high doses of vitamin B1 (100 milligrams, two or three times a day), but it doesn't work for everybody.

-- Rub cider vinegar on your skin to repel insects.
-If you take in enough cider vinegar by putting it on foods you eat, you'll develop a body odor that will repel insects, including black flies.
+- One of our favorite remedies is rubbing cider vinegar on your skin to repel insects.
+If you take in enough cider veingar by putting it on foods you eat, you'll develop a body odor that will repel insects, including black flies.

 In the Garden

 - It is thought that certain plants repel a broad spectrum of insects.
 Marigolds, chrysanthemums, asters, and pyrethrum daisies, as well as herbs such as basil, anise, and coriander, are all thought to repel insects.